yanmarques/lincable/README.md

 # Why Lincable?

 How do you manage storing uploaded files with dynamic link generation on some cloud storage?
 And when you need also to relate this file with a model on your database?
 When storing files on a dedicated server, like Amazon for example, we have to specify the path where the object will be stored, which is the same for further access.
 This can get a little tricky when you have multiple definitions on the link, like IDs, timestamps, hash, etc...

-When

 ## Proposals